Ronin7097/Leaf-detection-model-deployment/README.md

-# Leaf Disease Prediction Application
+# Leaf Prediction Application

 This project is a web application designed to predict leaf diseases from uploaded images or live camera feeds.
 It consists of a Flask backend that handles image processing and machine learning predictions, and a React frontend for a user-friendly interface.

 ## Features

 - Upload leaf images for disease prediction.
-- Use your webcam to capture and predict leaf diseases on the spot.
+- Use your webcam to capture and predict leaf on the spot.
 - Displays predicted plant class and confidence level.
-- Confidence level is color-coded (green for high confidence, red for low confidence).

-## Setup

 Follow these steps to set up and run the project locally.

-### Prerequisites

-- Python 3.8+
-- Node.js (LTS version recommended)
-- npm (Node Package Manager)

 ### 1. Backend Setup (Flask)